 19. Treating Only the Dirty Upholstery Areas

 This often happens with upholstery cleaning foams which are used to clean dirty upholstery.
-However, many people will just use a foam on a specific part that’s dirty – and that’s okay in some situations.
+However, many people will just use foam on a specific part that’s dirty – and that’s okay in some situations.

-If you just spilled coffee on your seats and you clean them immediately with a foam – then it’s okay.
+If you just spilled coffee on your seats and you clean them immediately with foam – then it’s okay.

 However, if you’re detailing the whole car that has many dirty spots – you shouldn’t clean only the dirty spots.

-You should clean the whole seats to get the best results.
+You should clean the whole seat to get the best results.

 You’ll clean some areas that will be 100% clean, but the chances are that other parts are dirty as well.
 And the end result will be pretty bad – the spots you cleaned will stand out a lot, which will make the seats look dirty again.

 20. Using the Dirty Vacuum Hose

 Using a dirty vacuum hose is nothing dangerous or can damage your car, but will surely make you more work when detailing a car.